Tips on Mastering the GMAT

 - The Official Guide for GMAT Verbal Review

 - Manhattan Sentence Correction

-To master GMAT, some books have complimentary CDs that include practice questions and tips about cracking GMAT with a good score.
-Software are helpful given the nature of the GMAT examination.
+To prepare better, some books have complimentary CDs that include practice questions and tips about cracking GMAT with a good score.
+Software are helpful given the nature of the examination.
 You can appear for the test online or take the computer adaptive test (CAT).

-Another practical means to prepare for the test and master GMAT is the Internet.
-Because of the CAT nature of GMAT, a minimum level or a basic level of computer knowledge is required.
+Another practical means to prepare for the test is the Internet.
+Due to the CAT version, a minimum level or a basic level of computer knowledge is required.
 You also need to be familiar at glancing at the computer screen at a stretch, which can lead to the tired eye syndrome if done for the first time or on the day of the test.

-Using the Internet is an effective way to master GMAT because of the variety and depth of information available.
+Using the Internet is an effective way to study because of the variety and depth of information available.
 The information is updated instantly or at regular intervals.
 The GMAT website is an efficient source of information because it is maintained regularly: http://www.mba.com/the-gmat.aspx.

-Social networking sites also provide tips to master GMAT.
+Social networking sites also provide tips and test taking strategies.
 You can post queries online and receive answers from community members.
-Experts on various subjects often post their observations, blogs, and tips to help students master their GMAT subject, for example, fractions.
+Experts on various subjects often post their observations, blogs, and tips to help students master a particular subject, for example, fractions.
 Besides covering aspects of the subject area, experts provide their opinion/advice on writing essays, selecting B-schools, personality development, and other inspirational topics.

 Most sites include study plans that you can follow and track your progress.
 You can follow a daily schedule or a weekly schedule and keep track of your topics covered.